mnieber/gen/genspec.md

 # Spec of the cashcog:project

-The cashcog:project has a root:layer.
+The cashcog:project has a :dodo-config.
 :It has a server:layer-group with a stack:layer, frontend:layer and backend:layer.
 :It has a :src-dir that stores files from the mnieber/test:git-repository.
 :It runs a frontend:service and a backend:service.

 ## The stack:layer

-The root directory has a :docker-compose and a :docker-compose-dev file.
+The stack:layer has a :docker-compose and a :docker-compose-dev file that are used to run the frontend:service and backend:service.

 ## The frontend:layer